jimhigson/oboe.js/writing/main/3_Background.md

 'containing' expression.
 CSS4 allows this in a way that is likely to become familiar to web developers over the next five years or so.

-Have domain models are marshal/de-marshalled into REST resources
+How domain models are marshal/de-marshalled into REST resources
 --------------------------------------------------------

 Marshalling/ de-marshalling.
 Benefits and the problems that it causes.